 By adults to children.

 |Close friends and relatives.

 When talking to children.

 Based on the use of each level, you can figure out which one should you use to fit your buyer personas.
 If you are providing healthcare products for the elderly, the use of higher levels is a must.
 However, if your company targets young audiences, using lower levels, not too informal while creating a friendly and closer relationship is a great choice.
-In other complicated cases when you target various demographics, you should consult localization professionals for better insights and choices.
+In other complicated cases when you target various demographics, you should use professional Korean translation services from a trusted localization agency or at least consult a Korean localization expert for better insights and choices.